MrJavaNoHome/anticaptcha-java/README.md

 # Anticaptcha-java for anti-captcha.com
-</br>This is fork of https://github.com/AdminAnticaptcha/anticaptcha-java which was converted to maven dependency.
+This is fork of https://github.com/AdminAnticaptcha/anticaptcha-java which was converted to maven dependency.

-# How to use?
+To obtain client key click here: http://getcaptchasolution.com/7nwwk2kvvc

+## Requirements
+Java 1.8

+## Installation
 In pom.xml add:
 ```xml
 <repositories>